 Marianne Hirsch is William Peterfield Trent Professor of English and Comparative Literature at Columbia University and Professor in the Institute for Research on Women, Gender, and Sexuality.
 She is a member of the American Academy of Arts and Sciences and a former President of the Modern Language Association of America.
 She was born in Romania and educated at Brown University, where she received her BA/MA and Ph.D. degrees.

 Hirsch’s work combines feminist theory with memory studies, particularly the transmission of memories of violence across generations.
-Hernmost recent books are Imagining Everyday Life: Encounters with Vernacular Photography (Steidl, 2020 / Winner of the Paris Photo-Aperture Foundation’s Photography Catalogue of 2020), School Pictures in Liquid Time: Reframing Difference, co-written with Leo Spitzer (University of Washington Press, 2019) and Women Mobilizing Memory, co-edited with Ayse Gul Altinay, Maria Jose Contreras, Jean Howard, Banu Karaca, and Alisa Solomon (Columbia University Press, 2019).
+Her most recent books are Imagining Everyday Life: Encounters with Vernacular Photography (Steidl, 2020 / Winner of the Paris Photo-Aperture Foundation’s Photography Catalogue of 2020), School Pictures in Liquid Time: Reframing Difference, co-written with Leo Spitzer (University of Washington Press, 2019) and Women Mobilizing Memory, co-edited with Ayse Gul Altinay, Maria Jose Contreras, Jean Howard, Banu Karaca, and Alisa Solomon (Columbia University Press, 2019).
 Other books include The Generation of Postmemory: Writing and Visual Culture After the Holocaust (Columbia University Press, 2012), Ghosts of Home: The Afterlife of Czernowitz in Jewish Memory, co-authored with Leo Spitzer (University of California Press, 2010), Rites of Return: Diaspora, Poetics and the Politics of Memory, co-edited with Nancy K. Miller (Columbia University Press, 2011).
 With Diana Taylor she co-edited the Summer 2012 issue of e-misférica on “The Subject of Archives.”
 Other publications include Family Frames: Photography, Narrative, and Postmemory (1997), The Familial Gaze (ed.
 1999), Time and the Literary (co-ed.2002), a special issue of Signs on “Gender and Cultural Memory” (co-ed.
 2002), Teaching the Representation of the Holocaust (co-ed.
 2004), and Grace Paley Writing the World (co-ed.
 2009).
-She is currently at work on a series of essays on the future of memory.
+She is currently at work on a series of essays on stateless imaginaries.